shiimizu/ena/README.md

 Low resource and high performance archiver to save posts, images and all relevant data from an imageboard into a local database and local image store.
 The project currently only supports 4chan.

 **This development branch is currently undergoing active breaking changes towards ena v0.8.0.
-Do not use in production.**
+Do not use in production.
+See the current [status](#Status).**

 ## Usage